-Once the Purchase Order that specifies quantities and/or contract is issued (herein referred to solely as the Purchase Order), a contract that meets the definition under ASC 606 is formed by the combination of the Customer Terms & Conditions and Purchase Order, with respect to the obligations contained within the Purchase Order.
+Once the Purchase Order that specifies quantities (sometimes referred to as a production purchase order) and/or Release is issued (herein referred to solely as the Purchase Order), a contract that meets the definition under ASC 606 is formed by the combination of the Supply Agreement, Customer Terms & Conditions, and Purchase Order, with respect to the obligations contained within the Purchase Order.
 At this time, the Company is committed to perform the obligations required by the Purchase Order, and the customer is committed to pay the stated price for them.
-Therefore, the combination of the Customer Terms & Conditions, if separate, and Purchase Order produces a contract.
+Therefore, the combination of the Supply Agreement, Customer Terms & Conditions, and Purchase Order produces a contract for all (non-tooling) obligations in the Supply Agreement ("Supply Contract").
+As such, the first Purchase Order completes the Supply Contract, and each additional Purchase Order creates a separate Supply Contract with the existing Supply Agreement and Customer Terms & Conditions.
 An exception to this rule exists when the Purchase Order states that specific or unspecific documents have no influence outside the Purchase Order.
-In that case, it may not be appropriate to consider the Customer Terms & Conditions, depending on the language in the Purchase Order.
-Therefore, there will be circumstances where only the Purchase Order, or the Purchase Order and the Customer Terms & Conditions, comprise the contract.
+In that case, it may not be appropriate to consider either or both of the Supply Agreement and Customer Terms & Conditions, depending on the language in the Purchase Order.

+Therefore, there will be circumstances where only the Purchase Order, or the Purchase Order and either the Supply Agreement or Customer Terms & Conditions, comprise the Supply Contract.